Mel Harris: Television

 Harris made her television debut in 1986, with a small role as a character's girlfriend in an episode of Alfred Hitchcock Presents.
 After appearances in a single episode each of three other series over 1986–1987, Harris had her first starring role, as Hope Murdoch Steadman in the ABC drama series Thirtysomething (1987–1991).
-The series received critical acclaim during its run, with Harris was nominated for a Golden Globe Award for Best Actress – Television Series Drama in 1990.
+The series received critical acclaim during its run, with Harris nominated for a Golden Globe Award for Best Actress – Television Series Drama in 1990.
 She directed one episode during the final season.

 In 1989, Harris played real-life victim Madge Oberholtzer in the miniseries Cross of Fire.
 In the 1990s, Harris had many leading roles in made-for-TV movies and miniseries, include The Burden of Proof (1992), Ultimate Betrayal (1994) and The Women of Spring Break (1995).
 From 1996 to 1998, she starred with Jere Burns in the NBC sitcom Something So Right.
 The series was cancelled after two seasons.

 Harris has appeared in a number of television series in 2000s, including Touched by an Angel, Stargate SG-1, The West Wing, JAG, House, and Criminal Minds.
 In 2007, she was a regular cast member in the MyNetworkTV limited-run serial Saints & Sinners.
 At that time, she began working as a writer.
 She was executive producer and creator of 2012 ABC drama pilot Scruples based on the 1978 novel by Judith Krantz.
 After a six-year hiatus, Harris returned to television in 2013, appearing in the two episodes of Law & Order: Special Victims Unit.
 In 2016, Harris starred in the first season of Hulu drama series Shut Eye, and from 2017 to 2018 had a recurring role in the Bravo comedy series Imposters.

 In January 2020, ABC ordered a sequel for Thirtysomething, with Harris set to return alongside original co-stars Ken Olin, Patricia Wettig, and Timothy Busfield.
 In June 2020, ABC decided not to move forward with the sequel.